-“We knew that we wanted a huge bookshelf on one of the big blank walls”—an idea they made a reality by turning to Crate & Barrel, which codesigned and outﬁtted the entire space with furnishings like a mid-century-style credenza and a solid walnut conference table.
-Witherspoon just launched a partnership with the brand (which is also carrying select Draper James items starting this holiday season), and will debut a tabletop and entertaining collection in spring 2018.
+“We knew that we wanted a huge bookshelf on one of the big blank walls,” adds Rupeka, an idea they made a reality by turning to Crate & Barrel, which codesigned and outﬁtted the entire space with furnishings like a mid-century–style credenza and a solid walnut conference table.
+Witherspoon launched a partnership with the brand (which now carries select Draper James items), and debuted a tabletop and entertaining collection in spring 2018.
 “It’s full of pieces that elevate hosting and gathering,” the actress explains.

-Further channeling a place for bright ideas, a painted triangle of yellow “light” carries over a potted fern, dipping the leaves in the same sunny hue.
+Further channeling a place for bright ideas, a painted triangle of yellow “light” carries over to a potted fern, dipping the leaves in the same sunny hue.
 The concept came from Pinterest, says Witherspoon, who is “obsessed” with the platform.
-“It’s where I ﬁnd a lot of my inspiration.”
+“It’s where I ﬁnd a lot of my inspiration,” she notes.

 Even the layout of the kitchen encourages constant ideation.
 “It’s communal,” says Rupeka.
 “There are small tables and little corner nooks you can escape to.
 People are always having spontaneous meetings.”

-But Witherspoon herself has no plans to slow down anytime soon.
-Later this year, Hello Sunshine will be rolling out an OnDemand Channel with an original series starring Witherspoon.
-No doubt, she will be doing what she does best: embodying female power in all its beauty and complexity.
+But Witherspoon has no plans to slow down anytime soon.
+She’s about to star in Apple TV’s much-awaited The Morning Show, alongside Jennifer Aniston and Steve Carell.
+In mid-2018, Hello Sunshine rolled out an OnDemand Channel with an original talk show–style series starring Witherspoon.
+We’re still waiting on intel for the second season, but we have no doubt she’ll be doing what she does best: embodying female power in all its beauty and complexity.